-In certain cases is it beneficial for the patient to reach the therapeutic window as soon as possible, so we don’t have time to wait 4-5 half-lives.
-In these cases can we give a loading dose (DL) – an initial large dose of the drug to “fill” the body up with the drug, and after that give maintenance doses that are much smaller but maintain the steady state concentration.
+In certain cases it is beneficial for the patient to reach the therapeutic window as soon as possible, so we don’t have time to wait 4-5 half-lives.
+In these cases we can give a loading dose (DL) – an initial large dose of the drug to “fill” the body up with the drug, and after that give maintenance doses that are much smaller than the loading dose but enough to maintain the steady state concentration.

 The size of an intravenous loading dose is calculated like this: DL = Vd x Css.
 For oral doses is it calculated like this: DL = (Vd x Css) / F, where F is the oral availability.

 All the previous findings work for the one-compartment model, however our body doesn’t have just one compartment.
 Another model, the two-compartment model assumes that the body has two compartments.
-However, I’m not going to do this now because I’m tired and I don’t think it’s important for pharma 1 at least.
+However, I don’t think it’s important.

 12. Excretion of drugs